 After leaving the WWF in 2001, Chyna wrestled sporadically.
 With New Japan Pro Wrestling in 2002 and Total Nonstop Action Wrestling in 2011.

 Outside Of Wrestling

 Chyna appeared in Playboy magazine twice, as well as numerous television shows and films.
 In 2005, she was a cast member on VH1’s The Surreal Life.
 Leading to several other celebrity reality appearances on the network.
 Including The Surreal Life: Fame Games in 2007 and Celebrity Rehab with Dr. Drew in 2008.
 Also known for her tumultuous relationship with fellow wrestler Sean Waltman.
 With whom she made a sex tape released commercially in 2004 as 1 Night in China, which won a 2006 AVN Award for Best-Selling Title.
 She starred in a further five pornographic titles, including AVN’s 2012 Best Celebrity Sex Tape, Backdoor to Chyna.

 CHYNA MADE THIS VIDEO SHORTLY BEFORE HER DEATH

 Most Famous Of Athletic Women On Steroids

 Arguably the most popular female wrestler of all time, Joanie Laurer reached historic heights as Chyna for the WWF (now WWE).
 Then she reached historic lows as Joanie Laurer in the real world.

 In the wrestling business, there’s a special phrase reserved for the question of whether people who left the company on bad terms might ever return: “Never say never”.
-That phrase has been officially waived for Laurer.
-If all of the above weren’t bad enough, her severely estranged formed lover is now married to the daughter of Vince McMahon.
+That phrase, officially waived for Laurer.
+If all of the above weren’t bad enough, her severely estranged former lover, now married to the daughter of Vince McMahon.